ISG-Siegen/assembled/ensemble_techniques/README.md

   workarounds for our faked base models.
 However, Stacking also wants to employ cross_val_predict on the base models.
 We can not support this for the faked base models, as the data from OpenML and their theoretical concept both do not support this.
 Hence, we created our own versions of stacking and voting where we can pass already fitted base models.
-  Furthermore, for stacking we added the possibility to use blending (training the final_estimator without cross_vaL_predictions).
-    * In the future, we might want to enable that we simply pass what data is used to train for the final_estimator of stacking.
+  Furthermore, for stacking we added the possibility to pass data such that it is only used to train final_estimator.
     * Technically ,we can support the usage of cross_val_preds as is with our faked base models.
 This would result in blending behavior without chaining the code of stacking.
 This however becomes very problematic once you want to add things like base model calibration.